Orange-OpenSource/a11y-guidelines/others_EN/inputs/md/word.md

 ### 13. Define language

 Language must be defined through the menu: File&nbsp;> Options&nbsp;> Language.
-Words or grops of words in another language must be explicitly described as such (menu: Revision&nbsp;> Language&nbsp;> Define the verification language).
+Words or groups of words in another language must be explicitly described as such (menu: Revision&nbsp;> Language&nbsp;> Define the verification language).

 ### 14. Provide replacement text for images